BestReviews is reader-supported and may earn an affiliate commission. Details

 Oversized coloring books are great for the child who likes to spread out on a table or floor.
 These larger books can be fun for groups of children to collaborate on as well.

-If a coloring book with more pages seems like a better value, go for it.
+If a coloring book with more pages seems like a better buy, go for it.
 The important thing to remember is not to sacrifice paper quality for a higher page count.
 Also, if you purchase a coloring book with a large number of pages, you may not be able to open the book all the way so those pages lie flat.
 This could make coloring difficult.

 One way around the previously noted flat-page problem is to purchase a spiral bound coloring book.
 These may be rare and a little more expensive, but they are worth it.